mezmicrosoft/Microsoft_R_Server/Bike_Rental_Estimation/README.md

 test <- RxXdfData(paste0(td, "/sweepData.splitVar.Test.xdf"))
 ```

-### <a name="step-4"></a>Step 4: Sweep Parameter and Train the Model
+### <a name="step-4"></a>Step 4: Sweep Parameters and Train Regression Models

 In this step, we construct two training datasets based on the same raw input data, but with different sets of features:

 - Set A = weather + holiday + weekday + weekend features for the predicted day
-- Set B = number of bikes that were rented in each of the previous 12 hours, which captures very recent demand for the bikes
+- Set B = Set A + number of bikes rented in each of the previous 12 hours, which captures very recent demand for the bikes

-Then, two training datasets are built by combining the feature set as follows:
-- Training set 1: feature set A only
-- Training set 2: feature sets A+B

-For each training dataset, a list of Decision Forest Regression models are trained with various combination of parameters.
-The test data is used to determine the optimal parameters.

-Specifically, we first create a helper function to evaluate the performance of a model trained with a given combination of number of trees and maximum depth.
+In order to perform parameter sweeping, we create a helper function to evaluate the performance of a model trained with a given combination of number of trees and maximum depth.
 We use _Root Mean Squared Error (RMSE)_ as the evaluation metric.

 ```r
 # Define a function to train and test models with given parameters